 The view from the kitchen tent earlier that night.

 Yes.
 She says.
 A pack.
 Probably right behind our kitchen tent.
 The howling stopped but my head is still spinning.
 I’ve totally forgotten how it feels to be frightened.
 And then she’s shouting something loudly in Mongolian.
 Are you scaring off the wolves?
 She says chon is the Mongolian word for wolf.
 Three seconds later our three drivers and our cook are standing inside the kitchen tent.
 I can’t see any fear in their eyes.
 Suddenly one of the driver storms out to get something.
 I hope it is a gun.
 Something to protect us.
 He’s coming back.
 With.
 A. Bottle.
 Of.
 Vodka.
 This helps.
 He says.
-Shall I beat the wolf with this???
+Shall I beat the wolf in Mongolia with this???
 Drink.
 He says.
 Yes, it really does help a bit.

 But seriously guys.
 While we’re drinking vodka inside I bet the wolves outside are planing who they want to eat first.
 Everybody is laughing.
 Except the two Suisse girls who also are still awake.
 They, too, are not laughing.